Mike24mn/Cross_Gamma/README.md

 Real-time data updates
 Analysis tools for options trading

-1. **Dashboard**: Get a quick overview of your overall account status.
+1. **Dashboard**: Get a quick overview of your overall account status...

    ![Dashboard](public/images/CGamma.png)

-2. **Login Screen w/ OAuth button**: Create and register new users and authenticate via Schwab.
+2. **Login Screen w/ OAuth button**: Create and register new users and authenticate via Schwab...

    ![Login/Register User](public/images/CGammaTwo.png)

-3. **Position Management**: View and manage all your trading positions in one place.
+3. **Position Management**: View and manage all your trading positions in one place...

    ![Position Management](public/images/CGammaFour.png)

-4. **Take notes on open positions and future positions you intend on entering (set reminders/alerts to enter)**: Create comprehensive notes on each positon you have open and notes about positions you wish to enter as well.
+4. **Take notes on open positions and future positions you intend on entering (set reminders/alerts to enter)**: Create comprehensive notes on each positon you have open and notes about positions you wish to enter as well...

    ![Comprehensive Notes Page](public/images/CGammaThree.png)